Submit Data Request

 - Make your request as far in advance of your deadline as possible.
 As noted above, we are always working on multiple projects at once, and many of those have rigid deadlines.
 We hold staff meetings every other Friday at which we review all recent data requests, determine priority rankings and assign them to one or more staff.
 Remember that since we are always working on multiple projects, even if your request is relatively minor, there are almost certainly many other requests ahead of yours in our queue.
 We have recently (as of this writing in Jan.
 2020) received several requests for significant amounts of data with one or two working days’ notice.
 These are simply not possible deadlines for us to meet.

 - Provide us with a specific “needed by” date.
 Requests marked “urgent” or “as soon as possible” are not helpful for us in determining how to set priorities.
 We complete all projects as soon as we possibly can; we need to know the specific date by which you need the information.
-Keep in mind that we may not be able to begin work on mid to low priority requests for two or more weeks.
+Keep in mind that we may not be able to begin work on mid to low priority requests for four or more weeks.
 If we cannot get to your project right away, we will contact you with our estimated delivery date.

 - Be as specific as you can about the data you are requesting.
 We will often receive requests of the form ‘provide enrollment data for the last several years for the departments of Cartography, Geography, Forestry, etc….’